albill/albill.github.com/_posts/2006-10-23-thesis-difficulties.markdown

 ---
+author: admin
+date: '2006-10-23 22:59:15'
 layout: post
+slug: thesis-difficulties
+status: publish
 title: Thesis Difficulties
-published: true
-meta:
-  ljID: "2261"
-tags:
+wordpress_id: '1417'
+categories:
 - Academic
-type: post
-status: publish
 ---
 It took a week in the mail (or half a week and half wandering around campus) but I finally got my mentor's comments on my thesis proposal.
 Most were relatively minor issues with grammar in my proposal or a few basic questions.
 The kicker was the first one, written in the lower left corner of my title page:
 <blockquote>"I understand that you will be writing an explanation of the meaning of the soul as worked out by the Golden Dawn.
 I am concerned, given the nature of esoteric philosophy, about your stance and tone when conducting your study.
 As you know, there is an important difference between an interested student and being a follower or devotee of a kind of philosophy whose truths, if there are any, require a suspension of disbelief.
 I assume that you fall into the first category -- an interested student -- just as I am an interested reader.
 Have you any idea of the projected length of your thesis?"</blockquote>